83mhpll/TrustVault-AI-with-FHEVM/README.md

 We welcome contributions!
 Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

-### Development Workflow

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests
-5. Submit a pull request

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.